e271828e/Flight.jl/docs/notes/design/framework_spec.md

   divisor, so all discrete output stages are gated in, publishing from the authored `z` — necessarily, since no earlier tick exists for a ZOH to hold.
 The `t₀` snapshot carries a fully populated table.
-- **Events run.** A condition landing in guard-true territory (an authored stall flag, a strut authored into contact) fires visibly at `t₀` rather than one step later — grounded by the baseline rule (§11.6): boundary zero establishes the guard baseline as nothing-holds.
+- **Events run.** A condition landing a guard predicate in holding territory (an authored stall flag, a strut authored into contact) fires visibly at `t₀` rather than one step later — grounded by the prior rule (§11.6): boundary zero establishes every guard prior as not-holding.
 Suppression would delay the identical firings while hiding the diagnostic that the authored condition was not quiescent — §12.5's stage-on-interaction lesson (insurance that masks invariant violations is anti-diagnostic).
 The header